SCCapstone/PalmettoProgrammers/FU.SPA/README.md

     selenium-side-runner tests/*.side -c browserName=firefox

+To run a specific test suite, run

+    npm run selenium-test:suite arg

+where `arg` is a regex string that will match the test suite. i.e. testing a suite named "Login, SignIn, and SignUp" only requires you to put "Login" as an argument.

-You can also change the browserName option to chrome/chromium if you want to test that browser engine instead.
+You can also change the browserName option to Chrome/Chromium if you want to test that browser engine instead.
+However, there are issues if the installed version of Chrome/Chromium is different from the Selenium driver version.

 ### Coding Style